Aegon V Targaryen

 In his youth, Aegon first served at court in King's Landing as a page.
 Later he served as a squire to the hedge knight Ser Duncan the Tall under his nickname "Egg".
 He owned a dragon egg, which was colored with green and white swirls, placed in his cradle with him when he was a babe.
 He loathed his brother, the cruel and sadistic Aerion, who threw Aegon's pet cat down a well.
 Aerion once visited Aegon in his bedroom during the dead of night, put a knife to Aegon's privates, and joked about removing his genitals so he would become a girl whom Aerion could marry.

 Egg served as a squire to Duncan during the Ashford Tourney where his uncle, Prince Baelor Breakspear, died of a wound inflicted by Prince Maekar, Baelor's brother and Aegon's father.
 Maekar wished Aegon to be trained as a knight, but Aegon would only agree if Duncan was the knight who trained him.
-Maekar offered Duncan a place at the garrison of Summerhall, but Duncan declined and agreed to take Aegon on only if Aegon accompanied him as his squire.
+Maekar, the Prince of Summerhall, offered Duncan a place at the garrison of Summerhall, but Duncan declined and agreed to take Aegon on only if Aegon accompanied him as his squire.
 Aegon would live humbly, but Duncan thought it would make Aegon a better man than his brothers, Aerion and Daeron.

 A little less than two years later Egg squired for Duncan during the small localized conflict between House Webber and House Osgrey.
-In 212AL, he played a part in the suppression of the Second Blackfyre Rebellion at Whitewalls.
+In 212AC, he played a part in the suppression of the Second Blackfyre Rebellion at Whitewalls.

 After his father Maekar I's death, it was unclear who should be king since two of Aegon's older brothers had died before his father.
 Daeron left a feeble-witted daughter and Aerion a minor son, so the Great Council was called to choose the king.
 Aegon's brother Aemon, a maester, was offered the crown, but refused, stating it should be given to Aegon.
 Aemon then joined the Night's Watch to prevent any plots from developing whereby he would be used against his brother.